rachmorse/fMRI-analysis/README.md

         - The script leverages the `FC` class from the `compute_functional_connectivity.py` file.

 ## Setup
-- Ensure that all necessary Python packages are installed.
-You may use `pip` to install them:
+- Ensure the requirements are installed
     ```bash
-    pip install os pandas numpy nibabel scipy matplotlib
+    pip install -r requirements.txt
     ```
-- Some scripts, such as `transform_dk_atlas_native_space.py`, require FreeSurfer to be correctly installed and configured on your system.
+- The script `transform_dk_atlas_native_space.py`, require FreeSurfer to be correctly installed and configured on your system.
-`